 When it comes to displaying a location, you have two options.
-You can display a location within your application by using a MapView, or you can display it within the BlackBerry Maps application.
+You can display a location within your app by using a MapView, or you can display it within the BlackBerry Maps app.

 BlackBerry 10 devices support a range of sensors that you can use to collect data about the device's external environment.
 If you want to use sensor data in your app, Cascades provides the Sensors API that allows you to access and react to the incoming sensor data.
 Some of the sensors that are supported are as follows:

 The accelerometer reports on changes to the acceleration of the device along three axes.
-This sensor is particularly useful if your application is designed to handle motion input from a user.
+This sensor is useful if your app is designed to handle motion input from a user.

 Ambient light sensor

-The ambient light sensor is used to meaure the amount of light in the current enviroment.
+The ambient light sensor is used to measure the amount of light in the current environment.
 This sensor is useful for conserving battery life, as it can be used to increase and decrease the power of the backlight depending on the lighting conditions.

 The compass sensor takes the 3D device orientation and turns it into a 2D device heading (otherwise known as the azimuth).
 The azimuth is a value in degrees from magnetic north in a clockwise direction.

 The gyroscope returns readings that measure the velocity of the device along three axes.
 The gyroscope's readings represent the current angular velocity rather than a fixed rotation.
 The measurements are in degrees per second.